grafana/mimir/docs/sources/architecture/distributor.md

 - Each exemplar has a timestamp and at least one non-empty label name and value pair.
 - Each exemplar has no more than 128 labels.

-_For each tenant, you can override the validation checks by modifying the overrides section of the runtime configuration._
+> **Note:** For each tenant, you can override the validation checks by modifying the overrides section of the runtime configuration.

 ## Rate limiting